 Telehealth is the transmission of health-related services or information over the telecommunications infrastructure.
-As such, telehealth covers both telemedicine, which includes remote patient monitoring, and nonclinical elements of the healthcare system, such as education.
+The term covers both telemedicine, which includes remote patient monitoring, and non-clinical elements of the healthcare system, such as education.

 Telehealth examinations can be performed by physicians, nurses or other healthcare professionals over a videoconference connection to answer a patient's specific question about their condition.
 A telehealth visit can also be a remote substitute for a regular physician exam or as a follow-up visit to a previous care episode.

 Convenience, for both sides of the care equation, is one of the major benefits of telehealth.
 Patients can communicate with physicians from their homes, or the patient can travel to a nearby public telehealth kiosk where a physician can conduct a thorough inspection of the patient's well-being.

 In the United States, differences in state telemedicine licensure laws complicate the practice of telehealth.
 Some states require physicians to have full medical licenses to be able to practice telemedicine, while other states mandate physicians have special telemedicine licenses.
 Medicare and Medicaid reimbursement for telehealth services, such as remote checkups, has slowly been catching up to the level of in-person healthcare and the majority of states provide some amount of financial reimbursement to providers who perform telehealth visits.